BRAND NEW WORKSHOP

 The workshop equips students with a range of tools and techniques designed to promote self-study, independent learning and research, and to raise aspirations.

-Bridging the Gap clearly identifies the different expectations and higher demands of 6th form.
+Bridging the Gap clearly identifies the different expectations and higher demands of post 16 education.
 It equips students with a range of tools and techniques not only to cope with this increase but also to raise their aspirations and self-expectations.

 It empowers them to become enthusiastic, independent learners ready to move into the next chapter of their lives.